christineyanta/Metagenomics_Tutorial/Part3/README.md

 * `--annotation merged_abundance.annot.txt` : output file used for annotation
 * `--most_abundant 100` : select top 100 species that are most abundant
 * `--annotations 5,6` : select taxonomic levels 5 and 6 to annotate
-* `--external_annotations 7` : use taxonomic level 7 for external legen
+* `--external_annotations 7` : use taxonomic level 7 for external legend

 This command will output two files: *.tree.txt and *.annot.txt.
 These two files are then used to create the cladogram using the following command: